 Advantages of having ICL over other vision correction treatments

-Implantable Contact Lenses (ICL) are often referred to as a phakic IOLs meaning, a lens is implanted into an eye with the natural lens in place.
+ICL is often referred to as a phakic IOLs meaning, a lens is implanted into an eye with the natural lens in place.
 An Intra-Ocular Lens (IOL) replaces the natural crystalline lens and is used to treat patients aged 45+ that require reading glasses (presbyopia) or have cataracts.

 In addition to the above, it is possible to have ICL’s after having Laser vision correction treatment.

-Time scale for having an ICL treatment
+The time scale for having an ICL treatment

 A person will be required to attend an eye consultation to map the eye for refractive errors, through the gathered data a bespoke lens is ordered unique for your eyes from a Lens manufacturer for which the patient is best suited.
 Dependent on the type of lens and the complexity of the prescription, the lenses can take between four to eight weeks to manufacture and ready at a clinic for implant.